-The questioner made the following comments and observations:

-- Total costs for closing the mine are unrealistic; - No financial guarantees have been stipulated; - There is no liner proposed for the tailings pond; - The EIA report does not stipulate financial guarantees destined to secure the waste rock deposit. - There is no safety report available for the public disclosure; - The EIA report does not assess the "Zero Alternative"; - The Project poses a threat for protected flora and fauna; - S.C.
-Roşia Montană Gold Corporation S.A. does not comply with the provisions of the art.11 from the Mining Law 85/2003. - The EIA report does not contain an impact assessment of the phenomenon "cyanide rain" caused by the cyanide evaporation from the tailings management facility and a description of the trans-boundary impact in case of accident on some natural important areas such as Koros Maros National Park from Hungary located along the Mureş Valley

-RMGC's closure estimates, which were developed by a team of independent experts with international experience and will be reviewed by third party experts, are based on the assumption that the project can be completed according to the plan, without interruptions, bankruptcy or the like They are engineering calculations and estimates based on the current commitments of the closure plan and are summarized in the EIA's Mine Closure and Rehabilitation Management Plan (Plan J in the EIA).
+ltem no. 378 Same as: 379 No. to identify the observations received from the public No. 109215/ 14.08.2006 and No. 74617/ 14.08.2006 Same as: No. 109215/14.08.2006 and No. 74618/14.08.2006 The Complainer addressed comments and observations as follows: - The overall costs for mine closure are not realistic. - The financial guarantees have not been established; - There is no liner proposed for the tailings pond; The EIA report does not atimulate financial guarantees destined to secure the wester rock deposit: - The EIA report does not stipulate financial guarantees destined to secure the waste rock deposit; - There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities; - The EIA report does not assess the "zero alternative"; - The Project poses a threat for the protected flora and fauna; Proposal - S.C.
+Roșia Montană Gold Corporation S.A. does not comply with the provisions of the art.11 from the Mining Law 85/2003; - The EIA report does not contain an impact assessment of the phenomenon "cyanide rain" caused by the cyanide evaporation from the tailings management facility and a description of the trans-boundary impact in case of accident on some natural important areas such as Koros Maros National Park from Hungary located along the Mureş Valley SEE CONTENT CONTESTATION TYPE 3 osts for mine closure are realistic.
+RMGC's closure estimates, which were developed by a team of independent experts with international experience and will be reviewed by third party experts, are based on the assumption that the project can be completed according to the plan, without interruptions, bankruptcy or the like.
+They are engineering calculations and estimates based on the current commitments of the closure plan and are summarized in the EIA's Mine Closure and Rehabilitation Management Plan (Plan J in the EIA).
+Annex 1 of Plan J will be updated using a more detailed approach

+Management Plan (Plan J in the EIA).
 Annex 1 of Plan J will be updated using a more detailed approach looking at every individual year and calculating the amount of surety, which must be set aside year by year to rehabilitate the mine before RMGC is released from all its legal obligations.
 Most importantly, the current estimates assume the application of international best practice, best available technology (BAT) and compliance with all Romanian and European Union laws and regulations.

-Closure and rehabilitation at Roşia Montană involves the following measures:
+Closure and rehabilitation at Roșia Montană involves the following measures:

-- Covering and vegetating the waste dumps as far as they are not backfilled into the open pits; - Backfilling the open pits, except Cetate pit, which will be flooded to form a lake; - Covering and vegetating the tailings pond and its dam areas; - Dismantling of disused production facilities and revegetation of the cleaned-up areas; - Water treatment by semi-passive systems (with conventional treatment systems as backup) until all effluents have reached the discharge standards and need no further treatment; - Maintenance of the vegetation, erosion control, and monitoring of the entire site until it has been demonstrated by RMGC that all remediation targets have been sustainably reached.
+- Covering and vegetating the waste dumps as far as they are not backfilled into the open pits; - Backfilling the open pits, except Cetate pit, which will be flooded to form a lake; - Covering and vegetating the tailings pond and its dam areas; - Dismantling of disused production facilities and re-vegetation of the cleaned-up areas; - Water treatment by semi-passive systems (with conventional treatment systems as backup) until all effluents have reached the discharge standards and need no further treatment; - Maintenance of the vegetation, erosion control, and monitoring of the entire site until it has been demonstrated by RMGC that all remediation targets have been sustainable reached.